 It’s that simple, but don’t freak out!

-I’m not talking about weighing food, counting calories, grams, fiber, carbs, etc. I’m talking teaching your body to understand how much you need and eating that amount, period.
+I’m not talking about weighing food, counting calories, grams, fiber, carbs, etc. I’m talking about teaching your body to understand how much you need and eating that amount, period.

 I’ll share how I do it, not how it’s traditionally done because that will make your head spin right off its shoulders!

-The key to getting full is this combo: adequate protein, fiber and fat.
+The key to getting full is this combo: adequate protein, fiber, and fat.
 Each has a role in satiation.

 Now that you know what belongs on your plate, you can eyeball what should go there.

-If you’re a small woman, a serving of protein should be roughly the size of a deck of cards, a serving a veggies the size of your fist and for your fiber (I like sweet potato or some kind of winter squash), half the size of your fist.
+If you’re a small woman, a serving of protein should be roughly the size of a deck of cards, a serving of veggies the size of your fist and for your fiber (I like sweet potato or some kind of winter squash), half the size of your fist.

 You may not eat exactly this way—you may have rice or some other grain in there and that’s fine, just as long as you get your veggies in.

-Now remember I said “if you’re a small woman.”
+Now, remember I said, “if you’re a small woman.”
 For me, that wouldn’t cut it.
 I’m 5’8” tall and about 145 pounds.
 I need about “a deck and a half”.
 But not always, sometimes, just a “deck” will do, other times, I need more.
 The point is to learn where your satiation point is and stop eating.

-Don’t be a cleaner upper of your plate or anyone else’s.
-You’re not responsible for world hunger anymore than I am so stop that habit, stat.
+Don’t be a cleaner-upper of your plate or anyone else’s.
+You’re not responsible for world hunger any more than I am so stop that habit, stat.